circus-tent/circus/docs/source/index.rst

 .. warning::

    By default, Circus doesn't secure its messages when sending information through ZeroMQ.
-Before running Circus, make sure you read the :ref:`Security` page.
+Before running Circus in a production environment, make sure to read the :ref:`Security` page.

 To install it and try its features check out the :ref:`examples`.